richcs/richcs/README.md

 - 👋 Hi, I’m @richcs
 - 👀 I’m interested in improving as a software developer
-- 🌱 I’m currently learning Rust and having a great time!

 <!---
 richcs/richcs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.